Maryland Brand

 An example of an incorrect logo: The circular Maryland flag seal or other icons are used to replace letters in a word like the o or the period of an exlemation point in the word wrong!

-A complementary system of unit identification has been designed for all UMD colleges, schools, departments, centers and institutes, and non-curricular units.
-All units must use the approved university mark on all communication materials, to include:
+All UMD colleges, schools, departments, centers and institutes, and non-curricular units must use the approved university mark on all communication materials, to include:

 • Websites